This article mentions details of JEXL.

 You can use lodash functions from this link.

-Also you can check our functions from this article.
+Additionally, you can check our functions from this article.

 Example

-Check JEXL codes below
+Check out the JEXL codes below:

 Find Min